emilianmanoleuni/ESP-DOMOTIC-SYSTEM/README.md

 For the main ESP:
-1. Open Arduino IDE 2.x
+1. Open Arduino IDE 1.x
 2. Select the board "ESP32 dev module"
 3. Go to **File** > **Open** and select the .ino file

 For the second ESP:
-1. Open Arduino IDE2.x
+1. Open Arduino IDE 1.x
 2. Select the board "ESP32 dev module"
 3. Go to **File** > **Open** and select the .ino file

 > Be sure that the GoogleServerAPI directory is in the same directory as the project and don't rename any file

 When you have uploaded and verified both projects, you can upload them on each board by clicking the arrow in Arduino IDE.
 To upload the data directory into the memory of the main ESP, you need to use a file system.
-In this case we use the integrated LittleFS.
+In this case we use the integrated LittleFS ([how to install](https://randomnerdtutorials.com/esp32-littlefs-arduino-ide/)).
 <p><img src="screenshoot_web_page/first_littlefs.jpg" width = "300px"></p>
 <p><img src="screenshoot_web_page/second_littlefs.jpg" width = "300px"></p>